-NCA AND CSA REAFFIRM THEIR COMMITMENT TO WORK TOGETHER TO DEVELOP CYBERSECURITY IN THE COUNTRY
+NCA AND CSA REAFFIRMED THEIR COMMITMENT TO WORK TOGETHER TO DEVELOP CYBERSECURITY IN THE COUNTRY

 The National Communications Authority (NCA) and the Cyber Security Authority (CSA) have signed a joint statement to reaffirm their commitment to work together to develop cybersecurity in the Country.